 His presence is a manifestation of the famous Southern hospitality.
 He likes to make sure that everything is in place.
 The ghosts of what are reportedly dead slave children lock ladies in the first-floor bathroom stalls.
 The situation is so bad that they’ve removed the locks, but women may still be forced to stay by unseen presences.

 It isn’t as haunted as other places in Savannah, in terms of ghost density.
 But the quality of the ghost surely makes up its does the quality of the food.

-Colonial park cemetery
+Haunted Colonial park cemetery in Savannah

 When you have ten thousand graves, isn’t it logical to expect a ghost or two?
-In Colonial Park Cemetery lie many unmarked dead, with no tombstones, including victims of the ghastly Yellow fever epidemic of 1820.
+In the haunted Colonial Park Cemetery lie many unmarked dead, with no tombstones, including victims of the ghastly Yellow fever epidemic of 1820.
 The walkways don’t take into account unmarked graves- so a visitor will end up stepping on some, unfortunately.

 It is said that some parts of the town have been built over graveyards.
 No wonder the ghosts are a-walking’.
 Among the restless is the ghost of Rene Rondolier, who was hung from a tree in the cemetery after the murder of two girls.
 A shadow of Rene can be spotted, hanging from a tree or walking about.
 Green mists and Electronic Voice Phenomena- which is a ghost science term for ‘spooky voices’- float over the large, ancient grounds of Savannah’s oldest Cemetery.

 Mercer-Williams house is now a beautiful museum, but it was once the scene of crime.
 And where blood is spilt, the stain remains.
 Jim Williams, antiquities dealer, was a respectable man.
 Under his roof, young Danny Hansford (allegedly not at all respectable, a gigolo) was found shot.